Angular inflation in multi-field ${\alpha}$-attractors: Background evolution

 \subsection{Angular inflation}

 It follows from the scalar field equations \eqref{eq:r} and \eqref{eq:theta} that the only terms which are enhanced by the field-space curvature close to the boundary of the Poincare disc are the Christoffel terms.
 However, they are velocity-suppressed during radial slow-roll inflation.
-Towards the end of radial inflation, the fields speed up and the increase in $\dot r$ boosts the Christoffel terms (leading to related trajectories in e.g.~\cite{Bond:2006nc, Kallosh:2014qta}).
+Towards the end of radial inflation, the fields speed up and the increase in $\dot r$ boosts the Christoffel terms (leading to related trajectories in e.g. Refs.~\cite{Bond:2006nc, Kallosh:2014qta,Lazaroiu:2017avq}).

 This gives rise to two competing effects; the geodesic motion aims to push both fields to the boundary of the disk following a circular arc, whereas the gradient of the potential attracts both fields to the origin.
-As we show in Appendix \ref{app:sr} one can deduce that if $\dot{\theta}$ becomes negative at some point then it will stay negative ($\Gamma^{\theta}_{rr}=0$).
-On the other hand, $\dot{r}$ can change sign, either by making $\alpha$ sufficiently small (so inflation takes place closer to the boundary of the space in which the Christoffel $\Gamma^r_{\theta \theta}$ becomes important) or by increasing the mass ratio (and hence the velocity $\dot{\theta}^2$).
+Unlike $\dot{\theta}$, which becomes zero close to the minimum of the potential at $\theta=0,\pi/2$, $\dot{r}$ can vanish away from the minimum because of the presence of $\Gamma^{r}_{\phi \phi}$.
+A solution with $\dot{r}\approx 0$ can be sustained either by sufficiently reducing $\alpha$ (so that inflation takes place closer to the boundary of the space where the Christoffel $\Gamma^r_{\theta \theta}$ becomes important) or by increasing the mass ratio (and hence the velocity $\dot{\theta}^2$).
 An illustration of this can be found in the right panel of Fig.~\ref{fig:radial_angular_example}, which shows the non-monotonic behaviour of the radial coordinate.
 Moreover, it highlights that the trajectory proceeds for a significant portion along an angular direction, i.e.~with $\dot r$ nearly vanishing.